-Later that year, following the canonisation of St Joan of Arc, the first Catholic church in Haberfield was built in Ramsay St. It was believed to be the first church in the world to be named after St Joan of Arc, and the parish was presided over by Mons P Baugh, parish priest from 1909-35.
+Later that year, following the Beatification of St Joan of Arc on 18 April 1909 (her Canonisation took place on 18 May 1920) , the first Catholic church in Haberfield was built in Ramsay St. It was believed to be the first church in the world to be named after St Joan of Arc, and the parish was presided over by Mons P Baugh, parish priest from 1909-35.

 The college, staffed by the Presentation Sisters, once served as a boarding school and welcomed infants, primary and secondary students, before years K-6 were phased out from 1966.

 As the parish and the congregation grew, a larger church was needed, and in 1954 the foundation stone of the church of St Joan of Arc was blessed by Cardinal Norman Gilroy.

 The Church, located in Dalhousie St, Haberfield, was completed in 1955 under the supervision of the then parish priest, Mons John McCooe.

 Parishioners were thrilled with the new church, having spent many hours door-knocking the area to raise funds for its construction.

 While many early parishioners were of Irish descent, a large Italian community settled in Haberfield in the post-war years.
 Mass is said in Italian each Saturday.
 The Italian choir sings during the Mass and on special parish occasions.